space-ros/demos/CADRE_demo/README.md

 ```
 ros2 run robot_control mapping.py
 ```
-This will start the point cloud node and publish tranformed depth topic.
+This will start the point cloud node and publishes tranformed depth topic.

 # License